DasHomi/preventer/README.md

   - _Prevents you from using respawn anchors in the overworld and the end_
 - Prevent dragon egg teleporting
   - _Prevents you from teleporting the dragon egg by using it_
+- Prevent grass block bone mealing
+  - _Prevents you from using bone meal on grass blocks_
 </details>

 <details>